REVIEW 1 major objections 1 minor 20 references

 Referee Report

 Summary.
-The paper proposes Semantic-Enriched Latent Visual Reasoning (SLVR), a two-stage framework for multimodal latent-space reasoning.
-Stage 1 learns region-centric latents under fine-grained attribute supervision from the newly constructed SLV-Set (400K annotations).
-Stage 2 applies Multi-query Group Relative Policy Optimization (M-GRPO) to align latents across multiple queries grounded in the same region.
-The authors also introduce the SV-QA benchmark to evaluate robustness under semantic variation and claim that SLVR yields improved robustness and semantic consistency relative to existing baselines.
+The paper introduces Semantic-Enriched Latent Visual Reasoning (SLVR), a two-stage framework for performing visual reasoning in a compact latent space.
+Stage 1 learns semantically enriched region-centric latents using fine-grained attribute supervision.
+Stage 2 applies Multi-query Group Relative Policy Optimization (M-GRPO) to align the latents across multiple queries grounded in the same region.
+The authors construct SLV-Set (~400K region-level attribute annotations and 800K multi-query QA samples) and introduce the SV-QA benchmark for evaluating latent reasoning under semantic variation.
+The central claim is that SLVR improves robustness and semantic consistency over existing baselines.

 Simulated Author's Rebuttal